oliviadavis593/DemoGrocer/README.md

 ```

 The `/dashboard/flagged` view consumes `/metrics/last_sync` and surfaces a red banner if the most recent integration sync is more than 30 minutes old, helping surface stale inventory data during reviews.

+The `/dashboard/at-risk` view fetches `/at-risk` in real time, summarizes overdue and soon-to-expire lots, and highlights configuration gaps when Odoo connectivity or expiry metadata are missing.

 If `out/events.jsonl` is missing or contains invalid JSON, the API returns
 `{"events": [], "meta": {"exists": false, "error": "..."} }` with a 200